 An Ounce of Prevention for Your Roof in Winter

-Winter rains when snow and ice dams are still present will likely cause significant problems to existing roofing systems.
+Winter rains when snow and ice dams are still present will likely cause significant problems to your existing roofing systems.
 All sloped roofing systems are built on the concept that they are able to shed water.
-Sloped roofing systems are not waterproof, they are water shedding.
-So when we have rain that is dammed by snow and ice, it will find a way into the roofing system and into the house.
+Sloped roofing systems are not waterproof but they’re water shedding.
+When we have rain that is dammed by snow and ice, the rain WILL find a way into the roofing system and eventually into the house.

 Stop Gap Measures

-We can install ice melt systems that will melt the snow and ice and provide a path for the water to travel off your roof and into your gutters and downspouts.Your roofing systems will be protected from expensive damage.
+We can install ice melt systems that will melt the snow and ice and provide a path for the water to travel off your roof and into your gutters and downspouts protecting your roofing systems from expensive damage.

 Flat Roofs that drain through one location should also be closely watched.
-Clearing the drain location of snow/ice will help provide a path for the water to flow.
+Clearing the drain of snow/ice will help provide a path for the water to flow.
 Without release, the water will accumulate to levels that will likely cause leaks.
-Work to clear a path on flat roofs.

 Working on your roof is inherently dangerous and should only be attempted by professionals with proper training, equipment, and safety procedures.

 Do not climb on any roof that is covered with snow and ice!